DELINQUENT TAX SALE

 The sale is an open auction.
 Properties are sold in alphabetical order according to the taxpayer’s last name.
 Research property before you bid on it!!!
 As with any “buyer beware purchase” the burden falls on you to check the condition of the properties you want to bid on.
 The County must sell all properties that have delinquent taxes.
 Ditches, private roadways, and small strips of land are taxable and can therefore be included in the tax sale.

 You cannot do anything with the property you bid on until you are issued a tax deed.
 Real property has a 12 month redemption period.
-If you are the winning bidder, the property can be redeemed by the current owner/mortgage holder for up to one year after the date of the sale.
+If you are the winning bidder, the property can be redeemed by the current owner/mortgage holder for up to one year and one day after the date of the sale.
 Once a property is redeemed, the bidder will be notified by mail.
-At that time, the tax sale receipt must be returned to the Treasurer’s Office for a refund of the bid plus the applicable interest.
+At that time, a check signature form must be returned to the Delinquent Tax Office for a refund of the bid plus the applicable interest.
 The interest paid shall not exceed the opening bid amount.

 The interests are calculated as follows:

 If real property is not redeemed, a tax deed is issued to the successful bidder.
-The person officially charged with the collection of delinquent taxes will issue an attorney prepared tax deed and/or a mobile home bill of sale from the tax collector.
-The fee for a tax deed is $ 175 and the fee for a mobile home bill of sale is $ 15.
+The person officially charged with the collection of delinquent taxes will issue a tax deed and/or a mobile home bill of sale from the tax collector.
+The successful purchaser, or assignee, is responsible for the actual cost of preparing the tax title plus documentary stamps, necessary to be affixed and recording fees.
+The successful purchaser, or assignee, shall pay the amounts to the person officially charged with the collection of delinquent taxes before delivery of the tax title to the register of deeds and, upon payment, the person officially charged with the collection of delinquent taxes is responsible for promptly transmitting the tax title to the register of deeds for recording and remitting the recording fee and documentary stamps cost.
 All deed stamp fees must be paid prior to the deed recording.
+The deed preparation fee must be paid prior to sending documents to the attorney to prepare the deed.
 A tax sale does not erase liens that may be currently attached to the property.
 If the property is sold at the tax sale, the successful bidder will have to also pay any outstanding county liens.
 A tax deed is not a warranty deed.
 If property is not redeemed, the successful bidder will be required to pay mobile home registration fees with county and SC DMV fees.

 VOIDED TAX SALE